Chapter 6: Introduction to Class Templates in C++

 Technical requirements

-Most of the example in this chapter will work with standard C++11 compiler.
-Some of the examples in this chapter may require support of C++14 or higher compiler.
+Most of the examples in this chapter will work with a standard C++11 compiler.
+Some of the examples in this chapter may require support of a C++14 or higher compiler.

 The code files for this chapter can be found on GitHub at Source Code.